YanickSchraner/pockerchallenge/README.md

 # Issues
 If you have an issue or need help then open an issue on GitHub.
 We will get back to you.

+# Poker engine
+We used the [PyPokerEngine](https://github.com/ishikota/PyPokerEngine) as a base implementation.
+We fixed some issues and improved the performance.
+The forked PyPokerEngine is available [here](https://github.com/YanickSchraner/PyPokerEngine).

 # Create your bot
 To create your own but you have to extend the `BasePokerPlayer` class.
 There are 3 example baseline implementations given in the baseline directory.